How Often Should An Elderly Person Bathe?

 People with dementia may also have more frequent toilet mishaps, in which case, more frequent showers and baths are important to avoid infections.
 They may also wear incontinence briefs, which many seniors without dementia wear as well, where regular cleaning becomes crucial to getting rid of harmful bacteria and skin lesions.

 One of the biggest reasons dementia patients cannot shower frequently is because they are unwilling to get in the bath.
 The fears mentioned in the previous section can play into this unwillingness as well.
-It is difficult to completely change someone’s mind when they have developed a fear, but there are ways to make the activity seem less stressful or seem like a negative experience.
+It is difficult to completely change someone’s mind when they have developed a fear, but there are ways to make the activity seem less stressful and negative.
 Here are some ways you can get a dementia patient to shower:

-1. Establish a daily routine: Many people find that bath routines can help dementia patients feel more willing to partake in the activity.
+- Establish a daily routine.
+Many people find that bath routines can help dementia patients feel more willing to partake in the activity.

-2. Use positive reinforcement, like doing something fun after a bath, so bathing becomes associated with something positive
+- Use positive reinforcement, like doing something fun after a bath, so bathing becomes associated with something positive.

-6. Keep them comfortable.
-Try to do everything that is possible in making the person as comfortable as possible.
-This can mean turning on soothing music, giving them extra towels to use mid-shower to keep warm, etc. Some dementia patients also like being in control of at least one thing during the process, so letting them hold something that you are using can be helpful.
+- Keep them comfortable.
+Try to do everything possible to make the person as comfortable as possible.
+This can mean turning on soothing music or giving them extra towels to use mid-shower to keep warm.
+Some dementia patients also like being in control of at least one thing during the process, so letting them hold something that you are using can be helpful.

 Bathing a dementia patient, and any person for that matter, should be done with utmost sensitivity and patience.
 Baths can be a source of stress and lead to agitation.
 Always be considerate and mindful of how the elderly person feels.

-If the elderly person is not bathing regularly, there are things to keep in mind to promote their hygiene between each bathing session, as well as things to keep in mind during the bathing session itself.
+If an elderly person is not bathing regularly, there are things to keep in mind to promote their hygiene between and during each bathing session.
 Seniors have different needs as they get older, and it is important to be mindful of them.
-As we have gone over some of the problems with bathing an elderly person, here are some of the ways to combat these issues, and make bathing as pleasant as possible for an elderly person.
+As we have gone over some of the problems with bathing an elderly person, here are some of the ways to combat those issues, and make bathing as pleasant as possible for your senior:

-1. Be respectful of the person’s dignity and privacy.
+- Be respectful of their dignity and privacy.
 Many people may find it demeaning, and a sign of lessened independence to need assistance for bathing, even if it is necessary.
 It is important to be considerate of this.
 Don’t assume that the person needs help washing their private areas, as they might be able to do it on their own.
-Be sensitive and mindful.
 They may even be able to control a lot of their bathing, so you do not need to provide assistance every step of the way if they do not require it.

-3. If running water is unpleasant, there are many alternatives such as sponge baths, bathing wipes, waterless cleansers, and no-rinse shampoos.
+- If running water is unpleasant, there are many alternatives, such as sponge baths, bathing wipes, waterless cleansers, and no-rinse shampoos.

-4. If the elderly person has mobility issues, it can be worth looking into walk-in tubs, which can even make showers wheelchair accessible.
+- If your senior has mobility issues, it can be worth looking into walk-in tubs, which can even make showers wheelchair accessible.
 Non-slip bath mats, installing a hand-held shower, and raising the height of the toilet can make a bathroom more safe and accessible to seniors.

-While hair does not need to be washed everyday, the scalp and hair should still be washed regularly.
-Our scalps produce a natural oil called sebum that builds up on the scalp and can read the ends of hair strands, making it greasy.
+While hair does not need to be washed every day, the scalp should still be washed regularly.
+Our scalps produce a natural oil called sebum that builds up on the scalp and can reach the ends of hair strands, making it greasy.
 Until the hair is washed, it will continue to accumulate.
 Seniors do not produce as much sebum, so their hair can be washed just once a week.
+However, their scalps are more fragile and sensitive, so it is important to be gentle and use mild shampoos and warm water.

-There are many products that are used for cleaning hair that do not involve water like dry shampoo, making it an easier ordeal.
-However, wet washing sessions are also important.
-Washing hair is also easier because it does not require the elderly person to undress.
-It can be washed by positioning a washbasin behind them.
+There are many products that are used for washing hair that do not involve water like dry shampoo, making it an easier ordeal.
+However, wet-washing sessions are still important and can be easier to do because it doesn’t require a person to undress.
+Hair can be washed by positioning a washbasin behind the person.

 Conclusion

 Hygiene and bathing routines work differently for elderly people as their body undergoes changes that require a different kind of care.
 There are many ways to promote the hygiene of an elderly person while still making them feel comfortable.
-Making use of these alternatives to regular bathing between each bath can make them feel more positive about their hygiene routine, and put less stress on a caregiver too.
+Making use of these bathing alternatives can make seniors feel more positive about their hygiene routine, and put less stress on you as the caregiver too.
 Every senior requires care, patience, and respect when being assisted with bathing.

 Related Articles